hammidbinaejaz/Corodo/README.md

-# AI Career Pilot
+# Corodo

-Welcome to **AI Career Pilot**, your all-in-one AI-powered career guidance platform.
+Welcome to **Corodo**, your all-in-one AI-powered career guidance platform built by Hammid Bin Aejaz.
 This application provides a suite of intelligent AI agents to help individuals build professional portfolios, receive career advice, plan career roadmaps, and prepare for interviews with AI-driven assistance.

 ## Table of Contents